If your Mac is in an excellent condition, you expect it to follow any commands promptly. The speed of a good Mac is almost always instant.

 - Hit Enter, then type in your administrator password.
 You might not see the characters being typed but you don’t have to worry.

-- Hit Enter once again to submit your password and start the emptying process.
+- Hit Enter once again to submit your password and start the deletion process.

 Wait for the process to be completed, depending on how many files you need to delete.
 Once done, your Trash should now be sparkling clean.

-Emptying the Trash should be a straightforward and quick process.
-But for some reason, some Macs take forever to delete the files in the Trash directory.
+Trash emptying should be a straightforward and quick process.
+But for some reason, some Macs take forever to delete the documents in that directory.
 It can be due to the large volume of data that needs to be deleted, an overactive security feature, or a misbehaving file that prevents the deletion process to proceed.
-If you are experiencing issues with emptying the Trash, simply follow the guide above to resolve them.
+If you are experiencing issues with Trash emptying, simply follow the guide above to resolve them.